 In general, the ‘public transport’ options available to you in Guatemala are as follows:

-Chicken Bus – This is the local bus used by Guatemalan people to travel around the country.
+Chicken Bus – This is Guatemala public transport used by Guatemalan people to travel around the country.
 It’s great for some routes but if you want to go long distances it can be uncomfortable and you may have many changes making it a slow way to travel.
-However, if you are up for an adventure, on a tight budget, and don’t have any time constraints then it’s a great way to travel.
+However, if you are looking for adventurous Guatemala tourist attractions, you could consider taking this public transportation.
+Plus, if you’re on a tight budget, and don’t have any time constraints then it’s a great way to travel.

-Tourist Bus – This is the normal way that most backpackers travel in Guatemala.
+Tourist Bus – This is the normal way that most backpackers travel in Guatemala to visit many Guatemala tourist attractions.
 And it’s not just tourists that use them, you will often also see Guatemalans using these buses.
 It’s a very cheap way of traveling and it will save you a lot of time as they all go direct.
 They do run on a schedule, although they are often delayed depending on traffic, so always give yourself a few extra travel hours.

 Most of the time the ‘bus’ is actually a minivan and they will pick you up either from a central meeting point or from your hotel.
 They will need to be booked in advance, often the evening before is fine.
 There are generally 3 ways of booking these buses, though GottoGo, going to a Tour Agent, ask at your hostel.
 Last time I was in Guatemala I booked all of my transport through GottoGo and although it is a little bit more expensive you can book using your debit or credit card and they have customer help available in English pretty much 24/7 which I was oh so grateful for!